 - Tapioca Flour: tapioca flour helps bind the ingredients together and adds some lightness to the cake.

 - Baking Soda

-- Powdered Sugar: sprinkle some on top of the cake when it’s done!
+- Powdered Sugar: sprinkle some on the cake when it’s done!
 It looks like snow 🙂

 “I made this exactly as written, I used dates, golden raisins and dried cherries as well as pistachios.
 I baked it in a Bundt pan with a removable bottom.
 I wasn’t sure how much I would like it due to the spices as I’m not normally a fan of cloves etc. but it came out excellent!
 The spices were not overwhelming, the texture was perfect and it was very flavorful!!!”Eileen